pantheon-systems/documentation/source/docs/articles/local/rsync-and-sftp.md

     # Other rsync flags may or may not be supported
     # (-a, -p, -o, -g, -D, etc are not).

-**Note:** regardless of which platform you are using, WordPress or Drupal, your files need to be in the `/files` directory.
+**Note:** Regardless of which platform you are using, WordPress or Drupal, your files need to be in the `/files` directory.
 This directory maps to `sites/default/files` for Drupal and `wp-content/uploads` for WordPress.

 ## Examples